STL Entrepreneurship. Economic Impact. Startup Experience.

 - Have employees beyond the founders

-- Allow students to work directly with founders
+- Have a project where the students will work directly with the founders

 Testimonials for CELect